willemliu/universal-comments-plugin/README.md

 ### Comments Admin

-You can open the Comments Admin by clicking the cog icon next to the `Comments` label in the comments overlay.
+You can open the Comments Admin by clicking the ⚙️-icon next to the `Comments` label in the comments overlay.

 ![Comments Admin](https://github.com/willemliu/universal-comments-plugin/blob/master/screenshots/CommentsSettingsIcon.jpg?raw=true "Comments Admin")